 The HPU Survey Research Center (SRC) conducts high quality public affairs and social science research using a variety of qualitative and quantitative methods.
 Student work and ideas are at the core of the SRC’s approach to pursuing interdisciplinary research projects and communicating its findings to the public.
 The SRC’s HPU Poll surveys people in North Carolina and beyond about crucial public affairs issues and reports the results as a public service.
 The Center also supports faculty and student professional development by managing and consulting on collaborative student-faculty research projects.

+The Survey Research Center is based in the Nido R. Qubein School of Communication building on High Point University’s campus.
+All together the Center has 42 stations equipped with Sensus and WinCati systems.
 The HPU Poll reports methodological details in accordance with the standards set out by AAPOR’s Transparency Initiative, and the HPU Survey Research Center is a Charter Member of the Initiative.
-For more information, click here.